zowe/docs-site/docs/troubleshoot/verify-fingerprint.md

 ## Step 2: Verify your runtime folder

-Now you are ready to verify your `ROOT_DIR` runtime folder, for example, `/usr/lpp/zowe/v1.12`, which contains the following files that you can check by using the `ls` command.
+Now you are ready to verify your `ROOT_DIR` runtime folder, for example, `/usr/lpp/zowe/v1.12`, which contains the following files that you can show by using the `ls` command.

 ```
 /u/username/hash:>ls /usr/lpp/zowe/v1.12